 Academic Progress Chart (PDF)

-Any student who has been academically dismissed from the university and wants to return to a major within the College of Engineering needs to follow and complete the Reinstatement paperwork procedures in accordance with the listed university rules below.
+Any student who has been academically dismissed from the university and wants to return for a degree within the College of Engineering needs to complete the College of Engineering Reinstatement petition in accordance with the university rules below.

 - Reinstatement is not automatic.
 Students must submit a plan for academic success that identifies the causes of poor academic performance and demonstrates actions taken to avoid or eliminate these.